 Many clients come us after having wasted tens of thousands of dollars with other lawyers.
 Read our testimonials.
 We’re here to provide a lot more value than the retainer—our business model and Firm policy is to provide at least 3-5 times the value back to you.
 That’s our model and we’re sticking to it.
 We’re not trying to sell you on a “cheap retainer” or promise of discounts.
 We’re here to solve a big hairy problem and get you where you need to go, as efficiently and productively as we can.

-Typically, assessing feasibility involves legal and strategic advice, which we provide in the one-hour consult, in a way that is appropriate to the time we have together there.
+Typically, assessing feasibility involves legal and strategic advice, which we provide in the 45-minute consult, in a way that is appropriate to the time we have together there.

 Work with us and find out how efficient and engaged we are with your business.
 We like to work with clients for life.
 It is a deep and trusting relationship.